libraryofcelsus/Aetherius_AI_Assistant/readme.md

 ------
 **Recent Changes**

+• 9/9 Updated Llama 2 Memory prompts to better extract information representative of the respective memory type.

 • 9/7 Improved Llama 2 Agent internal prompts.

 • 9/6 Continued to improve Llama 2 internal prompts.
 It should now work much better with the 7B model.